camelot-dev/camelot/docs/user/quickstart.rst

 Extract tables in parallel
 --------------------------

-Camelot supports extracting tables in parrallel using all the available CPU cores.
+pypdf_table_extraction supports extracting tables in parrallel using all the available CPU cores.

 ::